Alain Eyobo: Club career

-Eyobo played for Dynamo Douala in Cameroon.
+Eyobo played for Dynamo Douala and Union Douala in Cameroon.
 He had a brief spell with Boluspor in the Turkish Super Lig.

 Eyobo played in the CONCACAF Champions' Cup 1995 with CS Moulien of Guadeloupe, who reached but finished last in the final round.

 International career

 Eyobo played for the full Cameroon national football team.
 He was included in the squad at the 1982 FIFA World Cup finals, but did not appear in any matches.

 Eyobo also played at the 1981 FIFA World Youth Championship in Australia.